h-rodrigo/Website/README.md

 # Website
-My website is comprised of <b> 3 sections </b>: research papers, courses, and apps and projects.
+My website is comprised of <b> 4 sections </b>: research papers, courses, apps and projects, and book reviews.

 Within the <b> research </b>section, you can access various my orginal working and published papers.